kittykatattack/ga/README.md

 ```
 alien.vy = 1;
 ```
-This will make the alien move down, towards the bottom of the stage, at the rate of 1 pixel per frame.
+When this value is applied to the alien's `y` position, it will make the alien move down, towards the bottom of the stage, at the rate of 1 pixel per frame.
 All the alien sprites in the game are in the `aliens` array.
 So to make all of them move you need to loop through each sprite in the `aliens` array each frame and add their